 Where this guidance document refers to “trans people”, it has in mind everyone whose gender identity is not expressed in ways that are typically associated with the sex they were assigned at birth.
 This includes those who have non-binary, non-gender, agender or gender-fluid identities.

 If you are a student wishing to change your name, gender marker and/or title you should complete a Student Notification of Change Form.

-If you are a staff member wishing to change your name, gender marker and/or title, you should complete a Staff Notification of Change Form.
+If you are a staff member wishing to change your name, gender marker and/or title, you should use the Identity Change Request webform.

 *Please note, these documents are currently under review.
 In particular, details of section 3, section 5 and Appendix 1 of the guidance are likely to change.

-Any feedback to the Equality Policy Unit on these documents is welcomed.
+Any feedback to the Equality & Inclusion Unit on these documents is welcomed.

-Please also contact the Equality Policy Unit if you require this document in an alternatively published format.
+Please also contact the Equality & Inclusion Unit if you require this document in an alternatively published format.